last updated 5/11/2017

 WARNING: Never exceed manufacturer’s specifications.
-Doing so could cause injury or death.
+Doing so could cause property damage, injury or death.

 This article is concerned with whether it’s safe to be using a roof top tent on a vehicle.
 Is it safe just with the weight of the tent and supporting racks?
 What about when there’s people in the tent?